Tech-N-Science/FunwithScience/README.md

 # How to run the webpage on your local system

-1. Go to the `funwithpysics` directory.
+1. Go to the `funwithphysics` directory.

 ```
 cd funwithpysics